guoliang724/core-nextjs/readme.md

    The client side needs to have a complete style dependecies, while the server side need not.
 However, make sure that each element className on both side are same.
 2. add `<link>` tag into source html page to get the css file.

+#### Introduce Pictures
+##### to do:
+1. client side is responsible for generating pictures;
+2. server side makes sure that the source path is the same.
+3. in css, when `background:url('')` is used, after packaged, the location of css file has been changed, but the `url_path` is still the original path.
+In result, the image file cannot be find.(did not set up `publicPath` under `output` in webpack configuaration)

+on the server side, `file-loader` should be configuared, on one hand, image file is able to be recognized, on the other hand, server side need get img src_path.

 #### Introduce router
 ##### how to use router in server side
 1. BrowserRouter run on the clinet regularly need dom.
 As it will operate browser API,like history.